GroupApp Review – Is This A Good Community Platform?

 GroupApp is a platform where you can build your courses alongside a community to boost retention, increase course completion and to improve learning outcomes.

-The platform uses a community-first approach for creators to sell their course to make money from their expertise.
+The platform uses a community-first approach for creators to sell their courses and make money from their expertise.
 As a community platform, there are many community features that enable creators to confidently use GroupApp as an alternative to the popular Facebook Groups.

 As a course platform, GroupApp can stand with other more well known platforms like Teachable and Kajabi with it’s easy to use interface and features to engage students.
 You can either charge membership subscriptions to your community and give access to courses or use any of the flexible pricing options to charge for courses.